 C++ in Easy Steps

-This book is in colour, and is a great introduction to C++ for the beginner.
+Another great introduction to C++ for the beginner.
 It’s also quite thin and therefore less intimidating.
-And you also don’t get called a dummy.